Existenziell/bitcoindev/README.md

 ### Block Visualizer

 Interactive block visualization showing the latest Bitcoin block as a transaction treemap.
 Each rectangle represents a transaction, sized by vBytes, value, or fee.
 Hover for details, click to explore inputs, outputs, and transaction flow.
 Block and pool-distribution data live in `public/data/` and are updated by a scheduled GitHub workflow (or by running the update script locally).

+### Hash Tool

+Compute SHA-256, HASH256 (double SHA-256), HASH160 (RIPEMD-160 of SHA-256), raw RIPEMD-160, and Base58Check checksum.
+Input can be text, hex, or Bech32.
+Used in Bitcoin for block hashes, TXIDs, addresses, and script.

+### Address Decoder

+Decode and inspect Bitcoin addresses.
+See address type (P2PKH, P2SH, P2WPKH, P2WSH, P2TR), network, version byte or witness version, hash, and checksum.
+Supports Base58Check and Bech32/Bech32m.
+Shows address structure and script template.

+### Transaction Decoder

+Paste raw transaction hex to decode version, inputs (outpoint, scriptSig, sequence), outputs (value, scriptPubKey), and locktime.
+Supports SegWit.
+Shows transaction structure and byte layout.
+Get raw hex from the CLI Terminal (`getrawtransaction`) or block explorers.

+### Fee Estimator

+Estimate transaction fee from size (vBytes) and current network fee rate.
+Rates are fetched from a public node (`estimatesmartfee`).
+Typical one-input, two-output P2WPKH spend is about 140 vBytes.
+Shows estimated fee in sats and USD for 1-block and 6-block targets.

 ### Denominations Calculator